dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 <img src="/path/to/some-image.jpg" width="400px" height="300px">
 {% endhighlight %}

-But for markdown, you have to use other ways.
-Because we do not use tags in markdown.
+But for markdown, you have to use other ways since cannot use tags in markdown.
 I always wondered how to resize images on markdown.
 I found some answers that work and some that dont.

 For Kramdown
 {% highlight markdown %}